Sidonius Apollinaris: Bishop

 Sidonius accepted a degree of collaboration with Euric's court as necessary to maintain the unity of the Roman aristocracy in Gaul, but he was hostile to the Goths, writing to a senator "You shun barbarians because they have a bad reputation; I avoid them, even when they have a good one."
 He mocks the literary pretensions of Euric's court, which was known as the Athenaeum, and presents the Visigothic conquest as responsible for a reversal of the social order, which had placed the uneducated in power over the educated.
 He was involved in legal disputes with a Gothic noble who had seized the majority of his mother-in-law's lands and clashed with Seronatus, whom he considered a collaborator, for encouraging them to billet their troops in the villas of Roman aristocrats.
 His hostility to Euric is reflected in his decision to open his letter collection, published around 477, with a letter enthusiastically praising Theoderic II, whom Euric had murdered in order to assume the Visigothic throne.

 Sidonius was still living in 481, but had died by 490, when his successor as bishop, Aprunculus, died.
 His date of death was 21 or 23 August.
-Following his death he was venerated as a saint in Aremorica.
+Following his death he was venerated as a saint in Aremorica (which covered parts of modern day Brittany and Normandy).

 Descendants

 Sidonius's relations have been traced over several generations as a narrative of a family's fortunes, from the prominence of his paternal grandfather's time into later decline in the 6th century under the Franks.
-Sidonius's son Apollinaris, who was a correspondent of Ruricius of Limoges, commanded unit raised in Auvergne at the Battle of Vouille in 507, where the Goths were decisively defeated by the Franks.
+Sidonius's son Apollinaris, who was a correspondent of Ruricius of Limoges, commanded a unit raised in Auvergne at the Battle of Vouille in 507, where Clovis led the Franks to a decisive victory over the Visigoths.
 He was also bishop of Clermont for four months before his death.
-Sidonius's grandson, Arcadius, on hearing a rumor that the Frankish king Theuderic I had died, betrayed Clermont to Childebert I, only to abandon his wife and mother when Theuderic appeared; his other appearance in the history of Gregory of Tours is as a servant of king Childebert.
+Sidonius's grandson, Arcadius, on hearing a rumor that the Frankish king Theuderic I had died, betrayed Clermont to Childebert I, only to abandon his wife and mother when Theuderic appeared; his other appearance in the history of Gregory of Tours is as a servant of King Childebert.